IamTechknow/HighwayVisualizer/README.md

 # HighwayVisualizer

 ## Instructions
 Clone this repo, then install the NPM packages.
 Ensure the mysql daemon has started with `mysqld --console` if not already active as a system service.
+Set the `NODE_ENV` environment variable to `production`.
+Download the ZIP file of the Shapefile for California's state highway system, extract `ca.shp` and `ca.dbf` to the `db` folder.
 Start a terminal window and run `npm run seed`.
 Then start another terminal window, and run `npm run start` and `npm run react`.
 Now you may go to localhost to access the site!

 ## Video
 A video of this project based on the commit tagged `mvp` may be found [here](https://youtu.be/i92g7lDWulA).